 - 6 hamburger buns, split

-- Preheat a grill to medium and place a cast-iron skillet on top.
-Add the chiles and cook until softened and the skin is charred, about 10 minutes.
+- Grill or roast the jalapenos until softened and the skin is charred, about 10 minutes.
 Transfer the chiles to a bowl, cover and let cool slightly.
 Remove and discard the stems, skin and seeds; finely chop the chiles.

-- In a large bowl, combine the chopped bacon, the reserved bacon fat, the beef and half of the chiles.
+- In a large bowl, combine the crumbled bacon, the reserved bacon fat, the beef and half of the chiles.
 Form into 6 patties; season with salt and pepper.

 - In a medium bowl, combine the queso fresco, mayonnaise, buttermilk, 1 tablespoon olive oil and the remaining chiles.
 Season with salt and pepper, cover and refrigerate.